yeahglo/osticket-prereqs/README.md

 <p>
 <img width="812" alt="Screen Shot 2023-06-25 at 12 16 22 PM" src="https://github.com/yeahglo/osticket-prereqs/assets/91516100/c17f13b1-04be-4c8d-ba37-f9db0340b4db"></p>

 **_These are the settings you can use to create your VM, depending on your location.
-(If a different location in the world makes more sense for you, use that.)_**
+Use a different location, if necessary._**

 </p>